 When submitting a proposal to a federal sponsor, first review the proposal guidelines thoroughly to determine the deadline, required forms, and any additional information pertinent to the proposal submission.
 Typically all federal proposals are submitted with full Facilities and Administrative costs (F&A); however, some federal agencies such as USDA may restrict F&A. Be sure to read the guidelines carefully to identify the appropriate rates.
 To see the FAQ for F&A, click here.

-NSF has an excellent guide entiteld "Prospective New Awardee Guide (February 2014) which addresses many questions of first-time NSF applicants and awardees.
+NSF has an excellent guide, entiteled "Proposal & Award Policies & Procedures Guide" (PAPPG) which addresses many questions of first-time NSF applicants and awardees.

 Major Federal Sponsors

 - Proposal and Award Policies and Procedures Guide

 - Requirement for submitting NSF Data Management Plans (effective January 18, 2011)

 - The Research Management Guide (from PS University Libraries)

 - The Research Data Management Toolkit (from PS University Libraries) provides guidance on data management planning

 - Guidance for Penn State Researchers on the NSF Data Management Plan Requirement

 - Prospective New Awardee Guide (February 2014)